folio-org/stripes-cli/doc/user-guide.md

 ```

 ### Environment variables
 Any CLI option can be set using environment variables prefixed with `STRIPES_`.
-For example, to specify the `--port` option, use an environment variable named `STRIPES_PORT=8080`.
+For example, to specify the `--port` option, use an environment variable named `STRIPES_PORT`.

 ## Background